Dakedres/dicedicedice/README.md

 > │ 1-2 your body rejects the pant
 > │ 3-4 you manage to scarf it down
 > │ 5-6 you absorb the nutrients of the pant
+> │ 7 become pant
 > 'your body rejects the pant', ` 2 ` ⟵ [1, 1] 2h6 + 1
 - Command editing and recalculation!
-> There is not a demonstration for this
+> There is no demonstration for this

 Invite the bot now!
 By clicking [this link](https://discord.com/oauth2/authorize?client_id=1108595011026686002&permissions=3072&scope=bot)!